-Dr Gupta strives to walk his talk in his own life, keeps up to date with current developments in the field, and genuinely aims to approach clients with respect, service and empathy.
+Dr Gupta strives to walk his talk in his own life, keeps up to date with current developments in the field and genuinely aims to approach all clients with respect, service and empathy.
 He believes in listening and the validation of an individual’s journey are some of the most powerful gifts any practitioner can give.

 - Environmentally acquired illness (EAI), particularly chronic inflammatory response syndrome (CIRS), mast cell activation syndrome (MCAS) and multiple chemical sensitivity (MCS).

 - Integrative cardiology including preventative management for those at high risk of cardiovascular disease.

 - Australasian College of Nutritional and Environmental Medicine (ACNEM)